something happens to interrupt the bath, or you die. This is the latter.

 - A character in Cabin Fever attempted to soothe her Gorn-battered nerves with a lantern-lit bath.
 As the gruesome disease in the film is water-borne, this was not a wise move.

-- In Children of the Corn: Revelation a stripper/exotic dancer decides to take a candlelit bath... it doesn't end well.
+- In Children of the Corn: Revelation a stripper/exotic dancer decides to take a candlelit bath... and ends up killed by cornstalks.

 - The "girl goes to take a shower with the psycho in the house" variation is subverted in Hard Candy.
 When the man holding the knife bursts into the bathroom and pulls back the shower curtain, he finds it empty.
 Then the girl runs in from behind and stunguns him into submission.

-- The second Hostel movie offers a very twisted example where the woman taking a candlelit bath actually is the psycho killer.
+- Hostel Part II offers a very twisted example where the woman taking a candlelit bath actually is the psycho killer.
 She actually seems pretty relaxed after she's done cutting her victim up, letting her bleed to death, and bathing in her blood.

 - In Mirrors (American remake of a Korean film Into the Mirror) the main character's sister draws herself a bath.... guess who dies in one of the most painful and gruesome scenes of the film?
 A bath is used again but this time all the taps in the house have been turned on and the mother goes to turn the tap off...

-- Double subverted in the first A Nightmare on Elm Street .
+- Double subverted in the first A Nightmare on Elm Street (1984).
 Nancy falls asleep in the tub and Freddy's bladed glove pops out of the water, but she wakes up in time for nothing to happen.
-When she doses off again, he suddenly drags her under into a huge underwater space that he created with his dream powers, and she almost drowns.
+When she dozes off again, he suddenly drags her under into a huge underwater space that he created with his dream powers, and she almost drowns.

 - Played with in Poltergeist, where a silent scene of Diane taking a bath is intercut with shots of the children sleeping alone to build tension for the start of Round 2 with the ghosts.

-- Played straight first in a flashback in The Princess and the Warrior, when a mental ward patient throws a hair dryer into a bathtub with a nurse he's in love with.
-Later, a fugitive hiding from the law in the same mental institution is relaxing after a botched heist in the same bathtub, and the same patient throws a toaster at him.
+- Played straight first in a flashback in The Princess And The Warrior, when a mental ward patient throws a hair dryer into a bathtub used by Sissi's mother.
+Later, a fugitive hiding from the law in the same mental institution is relaxing after a botched heist in the same bathtub, and the same patient (believing Sissi has fallen for him) throws a toaster at him.
 He instinctively catches it, and both stare in shock at each other for a moment before the fugitive leaps up with murder in his eyes.

 - The film She Woke Up starts with the heroine attacked in a bathtub.
 She survives, but falls into coma for 15 months.